Grandparent Custody & Visitation Rights in PennsylvaniaFebruary 20, 2023

 Each state has a unique set of laws governing grandparents’ rights.
 In Pennsylvania, the courts recognize the importance of these relationships but also prioritize parental rights and the child’s best interests.
 This article will outline the circumstances under which Pennsylvania grandparents may seek custody or visitation rights, how the courts determine eligibility, and what legal steps grandparents can take.

-An Overview of Grandparent Rights
+Overview of Grandparent Rights in PA

 In short, grandparent visitation rights are largely restricted to the boundaries set in place by the parents.
 If a parent does not want to provide a grandparent access to their grandchild, the parent’s decision is typically final.